cyruscse/blips-server/README.md

    - google_client.js - Interface to Google Maps and Places API, geocodes Blips from DB and retrieves attractions near a Blip
    - mysql_client.js - Interface to MySQL database, performs direct insertions, retrievals, counting, etc. on the Blips DB
    - places.js - Handles JSON POSTed by Blips clients, asks mysql_client to query the DB for city, province, and country
-   - main.js - Receives JSON POSTed by Blips clients, interconnects all other modules to return responses to Blips clients

-./ReportContent - All relevant documents needed for report delivarbles
+./package.json - Metadata for AWS deployment, sets Node dependencies and defines initial call into Node ./main.js - Receives JSON POSTed by Blips clients, interconnects all other modules to return responses to Blips clients ./ReportContent - All relevant documents needed for report deliverables